Long Service Awards and Other Awards

 - Paid instructors

-For Awards Luncheon details, please contact Janelle Warren.
+For Volunteer of the Year award details, please contact Janelle Warren.

-The purpose of the award is to promote and recognize the successful collaboration between municipalities and HMA producers for excellence and innovation in paving projects in Ontario.
+Every year at the OGRA Conference we promote and recognize the successful collaboration between municipalities and hot mix asphalt producers, and for the first time ever concrete producers, for excellence and innovation in paving and concrete projects in Ontario.

 John Niedra Better Practices Competition and Award